ForeignGods/ComfyUI-Mana-Nodes/README.md

 - Defines the starting and ending rotation angles for the text, enabling it to rotate between these angles.
 - Input as integers in degrees.
 Example: `start_rotation = 0`, `end_rotation = 180` rotates the text from 0 to 180 degrees across frames.

+### Font Licences
+- <b>Personal Use:</b> The included fonts are for personal, non-commercial use.
+Please refrain from using these fonts in any commercial project without obtaining the appropriate licenses.

+- <b>License Compliance:</b> Each font may come with its own license agreement.
+It is the responsibility of the user to review and comply with these agreements.
+Some fonts may require a license for commercial use, modification, or distribution.
+- <b>Checking Licenses:</b> For any font you wish to use beyond personal projects, especially for commercial purposes, please check the font's license.
+This often involves visiting the creator’s or distributor's website to obtain the correct licensing information.
+- <b>Removing Fonts:</b> If any font creator or copyright holder wishes their font to be removed from this repository, please contact us, and we will promptly comply with your request.

 ## Contributing
 Your contributions to improve Mana Nodes are welcome!
 If you have suggestions or enhancements, feel free to fork this repository, apply your changes, and create a pull request.
 For significant modifications or feature requests, please open an issue first to discuss what you'd like to change.